Road traffic accident claims

 Based on the type of road traffic accident you were involved in; you can make a claim for personal injury.

-A variety of RTA claims exist, to help protect passengers, pedestrians, cyclists, motorcyclists and other motorists and road users, in the event their health and safety are impacted by an accident.
+A variety of road traffic accident claims exist, to help protect passengers, pedestrians, cyclists, motorcyclists and other motorists and road users, in the event their health and safety are impacted by an accident.

-Many RTA claims are caused by human error.
+Many road traffic accident claims are caused by human error.
 This could include:

 - Failing to look properly